mkver

 npm version Node.js CI CodeQL

-Simple, reliable, no-runtime-dependency access to version and build information from within node and Electron apps should be easy.
+Simple, reliable access to version and build information from within Node.js and Electron apps should be easy, without runtime dependencies.

-Even if you push git SHAs into your package.json, after minification, asarification and installation into who-knows-where platform-specific directory structures, you’ll still be fighting __dirname bugs trying to find where your package.json went.
+Even if you push git SHAs into your package.json, after minification, asarification, and installation into platform-specific directory structures, you'll still be fighting __dirname bugs trying to find where your package.json went.

-In TypeScript and ES6 Module worlds, there’s a super simple, minification-compatible and asar-compatible solution to importing information from outside your current file, and it’s great.
+In TypeScript and ES6 module environments, there's a simple, minification-compatible and asar-compatible solution for importing information from outside your current file.

-It’s called import.
-Or for you old-skool kids, require.
+It's called import.
+Or for CommonJS users, require.

-If we can write build-specific information as constants as code, living in our codebase, consumption of this metadata becomes trivial.
-Add it to your build pipeline, import the thing, and then solve the Big Problems.
+By writing build-specific information as constants in code within our codebase, consuming this metadata becomes trivial.
+Add it to your build pipeline, import it, and focus on the big problems.

 mkver produces either: